wristpy

 BIN GENEActiv GENEActiv

 Special Note The idle_sleep_mode for Actigraph watches will lead to uneven sampling rates during periods of no motion (read about this here).
 Consequently, this causes issues when implementing wristpy's non-wear and sleep detection.
-As of this moment, we fill in the missing acceleration data with the assumption that the watch is perfeclty idle in the face-up position (Acceleration vector = [0, 0, -1]).
+As of this moment, we fill in the missing acceleration data with the assumption that the watch is perfectly idle in the face-up position (Acceleration vector = [0, 0, -1]).
 The data is filled in at the same sampling rate as the raw acceleration data.
 In the special circumstance when acceleration samples are not evenly spaced, the data is resampled to the highest effective sampling rate to ensure linearly sampled data.

 Processing pipeline implementation